Learn / Guides / A/B testing guide

 2. VWO

-Visual Website Optimizer (VWO) is an experimentation platform with a comprehensive suite of CRO tools that lets you A/B test different website elements, such as the headline, CTA button, and images, to see which variations convert more users.
+Visual Website Optimizer (VWO) is an experimentation platform with a comprehensive suite of CRO tools that let you A/B test different website and mobile app elements, such as the headline, CTA button, and images, to see which variations convert more users.

-When conducting A/B tests with VWO, you get quantitative insights—such as conversion rates—and qualitative insights, like reports of heatmaps, which identify design or content elements that either delight or frustrate the user, so you can optimize your site for a better user experience.
+When conducting A/B tests with VWO’s statistics engine, you get quantitative insights—such as conversion rates—and qualitative insights, like reports of heatmaps, which identify design or content elements that either delight or frustrate the user, so you can optimize your site for a better user experience.

-How to use it: say you want to increase the click-through rate on your product category pages.
-You're convinced that changing the layout and design of the pages will increase engagement and sales, but you're not sure which changes will have the most impact.
+How to use it: say you want to increase the click-through rate (CTR) on your product category pages.
+You're convinced that changing the page layout and design will increase engagement and sales, but you're not sure which changes will have the most impact.

-You can use VWO to create multiple variations of your product category pages with different layouts and designs, such as different product displays, images, and buttons—and VWO will serve each variation to a group of visitors at random and track which variation has the highest click-through rates (CTR).
-Then, you analyze the results to determine which variation performs best, use the winning variation, and monitor the impact on your website's engagement and conversion rates.
+You can use VWO’s visual editor to create multiple variations of your product category pages with alternative layouts and designs, such as different product displays, images, and buttons, and VWO will serve each variation to a group of visitors at random, tracking which variation has the highest click-through rates.
+Then, you’ll analyze the results to determine which variation performs best, use the winning variation, and monitor the impact on your website's engagement and conversion rates.

-Other noteworthy features: VWO also offers more advanced testing options such as multivariate testing, allowing you to simultaneously test multiple elements on a single page to identify the most effective combination of changes.
-These features are especially useful for optimizing complex pages, such as checkout or landing pages, to improve UX and drive more sales.
+Other noteworthy features: VWO also offers more advanced testing options, such as server-side testing and multivariate testing, which allows you to simultaneously test multiple elements on a single page to identify the most effective combination of changes.
+These features are especially useful for optimizing complex pages, such as checkout or landing pages, to improve your UX and drive more sales.

 3. Omniconvert